strunker/GoveeSync/README.md

 <li>You can simply do Ctrl + C to exit when you want to end the light sync.</li>
 </ol>

-# Supported Commands - All of the below commands are implemented within GameSync.py
+# Full Featured Code With Many Supported Commands - All of the below commands are implemented within GameSync.py

 To turn the device on/off:<br>
 GoveeInternalControl("On")<br>